 Planning for dehumidification and ventilation strategies early in the project will help to ensure moisture is managed to create healthy, comfortable, and durable homes.
 Proper air sealing and adding in dehumidifiers are a few ways to mitigate the indoor humidity problems we often see in the Southeast.
 HVAC sizing is also important to make sure that the selected equipment is capable of maintaining comfortable humidity levels.
 As experts in efficiency and building performance, we’re always excited to educate and help builders and homeowners get the most out of their homes.

-Still have questions about this strategy?
+Do you have questions about this strategy?
 Give us a call or schedule a meeting!
 We’d be happy to help you get on track.